tyronyiu/Uni/MGT345/2019-02-04-continued.md

 - identify criteria used in recruitment processes
 - be able to explain why a person with protected status was not hired

+### Alternatives to Recruitment

+**Promotion policies** can be implemented from within, effectively filling vacancies above entry-level positions with current employees.
+It gives incentives to strive for advancements.
+As organisations are usually aware of employees capabilities, it accounts often for around 80%.

+#### Overtime

+Most commonly used method for meeting short-term fluctuations in work volume.
+It avoids recruitment, selection and training costs and emploees benefit from increased profit, though problems can arise and overtime is not a sustainable method for filling vacancies, as employees will probably not normalise to overtime level work loads.